Exotic to standard bottomonium transitions: Conclusions

 To study the transitions we work in weakly coupled pNRQCD~\cite{Pineda:1997bj,Brambilla:1999xf} an EFT incorporating the heavy-quark mass and multipole expansions.
 Since it is doubtful that the multipole expansion can be employed in the hybrid charmonium sector, we have restricted ourselves to the bottomonium one.
-In the multipole expansion, the transition amplitudes factorize into a the heavy quark matrix element and a gluonic matrix element that creates the final light-quark states.
-We have studied the transitions generated by the singlet-octet field couplings at NLO in the multipole or heavy quark mass expansions that can be found in the Lagrangian in Eq.~\eqref{pnrqcd2}.
+In the multipole expansion, the transition amplitudes factorize into a the heavy-quark matrix element and a gluonic matrix element that creates the final light-quark states.
+We have studied the transitions generated by the singlet-octet field couplings at NLO in the multipole or heavy-quark mass expansions that can be found in the Lagrangian in Eq.~\eqref{pnrqcd2}.
 We have found that the LO transition operator generates transitions from $\Upsilon(10753)$ and $\Upsilon(11020)$ to $h_b(mP)$ quarkonium with emission of light-quark mesons in a $0^{-+}$ state.
-The NLO transition operator, suppressed by the heavy quark mass, generates transitions from $\Upsilon(10753)$ and $\Upsilon(11020)$ to $\Upsilon(mS)$ with $0^{++}$ light-quark mesons states.
+The NLO transition operator, suppressed by the heavy-quark mass, generates transitions from $\Upsilon(10753)$ and $\Upsilon(11020)$ to $\Upsilon(mS)$ with $0^{++}$ light-quark meson states.

 In the case of the LO transitions we have computed the widths for transitions with $\pi^0$, $\eta$, $\eta'$ in the final state.
 The gluonic production matrix elements are obtained employing the $U(1)_A$ anomaly and the mixing scheme from Ref.~\cite{Kroll:2005sd}.
 The values of the transition widths can be found in Eqs.~\eqref{s2:t1}-\eqref{s2:t8}.
 Our estimate for the uncertainties of these widths are large and dominated by the multipole expansion corrections.
 The gluonic matrix elements have small uncertainties except for $\pi^0$ production due to this matrix element being proportional to the difference of the $u$ and $d$ quark masses.